marianogabitto/Lightning/README.md

 # Usage
 After cloning the repository, we are going to use Lightning by importing the classes into your project.
+First, create a folder in the repository.
+Then, add the following lines to import the corresponding classes:

+> import sys
+> sys.path.append('../')
 > from LightningF.Models.pdp_simple import TimeIndepentModelPython as ModelSpacePy

+Then, within your code, you will run the code by including:

+> modelpy = ModelSpacePy(data=data, init_type='rl_cluster', infer_pi1=True, infer_alpha0=True)
+> modelpy.fit(iterations=100, pl=0, prt=1)

+To see the results do:

+> modelpy.pl_bl()

+Your data should be formatted as a 4-column / 6-column numpy array. the first 2 / 3 columns
+correspond to x,y / x,y,z observation position.
+The next 2 / 3 coordinates correspond to the
+position uncertainty s_x, s_y / s_x, s_y, s_z.

 # Examples
 The file comparison.py, located in the directory MCMC_compare, generates supplementary figure 2 from the paper.